 Deadlifts and squats are effective exercises for gaining lower body strength.

-Both strengthen the muscles of the legs and glutes, but they do activate slightly different muscle groups.
-When performed, you’ll feel different muscles working with each move.
+Both moves strengthen the muscles of the legs and glutes, but they activate slightly different muscle groups.
+You’ll feel different muscles working when performing each move.

-The deadlift is a movement where your hips hinge backward to lower down and pick up a weighted barbell or kettlebell from the floor.
+The deadlift is a movement in which your hips hinge backward to lower down and pick up a weighted barbell or kettlebell from the floor.
 Your back is flat throughout the movement.

 Some benefits of performing deadlifts include strengthening and gaining more definition in your upper and lower back, glutes, and hamstrings.

-The squat is a movement where you lower your thighs to the floor until they’re parallel while keeping your chest upright.
+The squat is a movement in which you lower your thighs to the floor until they’re parallel while keeping your chest upright.

-Benefits of squats include strengthening the muscles in your glutes, quads, and thighs.
+Benefits of squats include strengthening your glutes and quads.

-Squats are also a functional exercise.
-Functional exercises use movements you may use in your daily life.
+Squats are also a functional exercise, meaning they use movements you may use in your daily life.

 For example, you may do the squat motion when sitting down in a chair, picking up objects on low shelves, or leaning down to pick up a child.
 Regularly performing squats may make it easier to perform these types of tasks.